RolandHesse/daily-challenges/README.md

-# daily-challenges
+# Daily Challenges

-In this repo, I collect all daily challenges which I have done during the neuefische web development bootcamp.
+A collection of small challenges in HTML, CSS, JavaScript, et al. done during the Neue-Fische-Bootcamp (06/2023 to 12/2023).